Skip to content

 • Your compliance needs are basic.
 A single-jurisdiction company with straightforward employment arrangements can get by with basic document management and time-off tracking.

 • You're evaluating whether HR software is worth it.
-If you've been managing HR in spreadsheets and you're not sure whether dedicated software is worth the shift, starting with a free plan is the lowest-risk way to find out.
+If you've been managing HR in spreadsheets and you're not sure whether dedicated software is worth the shift, a 30-day trial is the lowest-risk way to find out.
 For more on when to make the switch, see our guide on why growing teams need HR software.

 • You need integrations.
 If your HR tool needs to connect to payroll, accounting, or other systems, you'll almost certainly need a paid plan for API access or native integrations.

 • Compliance is complex.
-Multi-province or multi-state operations, specific industry regulations, or advanced audit requirements typically exceed what free plans offer.
+Multi-province or multi-state operations, specific industry regulations, or advanced audit requirements typically exceed what no-cost tiers offer.

 • You need performance management or recruiting.
 These features are paid across the board.
 If they're real needs today (not theoretical future needs), budget for a paid plan.